-Metopar Suspension is an antiemetic that works by inhibiting gastric smooth muscle relaxation caused by dopamine.
-This improves the response of the gastrointestinal smooth muscles to cholinergic stimulation, which leads to an increase of gastric emptying into the intestines.
+This medicine works by inhibiting gastric smooth muscle relaxation caused by dopamine.
+This improves the response of the gastrointestinal smooth muscles to cholinergic stimulation, which leads to an increase in gastric emptying into the intestines.
 It antagonises the dopamine D2 receptors in the medulla which prevents nausea and vomiting.

 Whenever you take more than one medicine, or mix it with certain foods or beverages, you"re at risk of a drug interaction.

 Interaction with Medicine